General Electives

 INTERIOR DESIGN A

 Students explore the principles and elements of design.
 Topics include: skills, roles and responsibilities of interior designers, specialties of interior design, history of design, design materials, furniture, accessories, and modern developments affecting interior design, such as the Americans with Disabilities Act (ADA), universal design, and green design.
-The course is aligned to the Fashion and Interior Design pathway.

 SUGGESTED GRADE LEVEL: 9 – 12 PRE-REQUISITES: None